erik-sth/ts-server-berlin/README.md

 Distributing Students to Their Paths in a Timetable

 ## Introduction
-During our school trip to Berlin, my teacher jokingly suggested creating a Berlin app to distribute students to multiple paths.
-The idea evolved to include displaying each student's schedule on a website.
+During our school trip to Berlin, my teacher jokingly suggested creating a Berlin app to simplify the planning process.
+The idea evolved to include displaying each student's schedule on a website and a lot more usefull features.

 ## Algorithm History
 1. In each approach, the initial step involved building a graph.
 Here's a brief overview: